eden20586/Web-development/README.md

 In addition, to the project will be attached a file that contains a guidance document.

-We open the website in this url : https://edenandtamir.000webhostapp.com/index.html
+We can open the website in this url : https://edenandtamir.000webhostapp.com/index.html